yangjici/personality_based_music_recommender/README.md

 ## Discussion

 From result shown above, it seems that personality based user similarity performed just as well as rating based similarity under the condition of sparsity.
 However, knowing the user's personality have added benefit of immediately matching new users with other similar users.
 What was surprising is that hybrid model performed worse than rating or personality based similarity alone.
 What I suspect is that both personality and rating has some good signals for different user pairs but combining it together obfuscated the true signal.

 For the next part of the project, I will create a pipeline to fully automate the process of music recommendation by simply entering user's personality and their lastfm username.

-Thanks for reading
+Thank you for reading!